eutychus/bifjs/README.md

 # bifjs
-Read Roku BIF images for display in browser
+Read Roku BIF images for display in browser or in a web video player such as clappr.

 See example: